No child should live in fear

 For me personally, things did not end there.
 As the twin towers collapsed, so did one of my major business projects that was set to be launched in November 2001 to offer Islamic banking in the UK and internationally.

 From the position of having a very robust business plan, very supportive business partnerships and venture capital in place and a forecast of more than £500 million under management in its fourth year, I saw everything melt away in the tide of opinion against anything Islamic.
 While it was a big disaster for me and my business, for Islamic Aid it probably was a major turning point in that I was able to focus much more on developing the charity.

 Committed to helping those in greatest need

 While internationally it was a very difficult time to run a charity with an Islamic name, it made me more determined to succeed and to show the importance of helping desperately poor communities, many of whom had little idea of what the world may be thinking.

 Today, alhamdullilah, I have my own successful business and Islamic Aid is growing very fast.
-The charity has already achieved an annual turnover of £3.3 million and recruited 90,000 donors.
+Islamic Aid has since inception raised £75 million for our life changing work in many parts of the world and recruited 125,000 donors.
 We have established Islamic Aid in the US and we continue to expand our support to vital projects in parts of Africa, Asia and Europe.
 These successes also enabled me to support as a Trustee the cause of poverty alleviation through other charities like Practical Action, (www.practicalaction.org) and Pakistan Foundation.

 I continue to be driven by my early life experiences and to work tirelessly towards my vision of a world where poverty and suffering have been overcome and children are given the chance to grow up and live in dignity, independence and freedom.
 I very much hope you share my passion for a fairer world and that you will support the work of Islamic Aid now and in the future.
 Thank you.